unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `from` (required)

 > This attribute follows the `transform/@from` attribute and contains a string of elements.
-Each element matches one character and may consist of a codepoint or a UnicodeSet (both as defined in UTS #35 section 5.3.3).
+Each element matches one character and may consist of a codepoint or a UnicodeSet (both as defined in [UTS #35 Part One](tr35.md#Unicode_Sets)).

 _Attribute:_ `before`